Baseboard Trim Waste Tips (Linear Feet, Pieces, and Miters)

-Trim is often sold in fixed piece lengths.
-Even if your total linear feet are correct, you can still run short if you do not plan how those lengths break into pieces around corners and doors.
+Even if your total linear feet are correct, you can still run short if you do not plan how those lengths break into pieces around corners, door casings, closets, stair landings, and long visible walls.

 Outside corners and scarf joints

 Outside corners and scarf joints create offcuts that cannot always be reused.
-Add a small buffer for cut loss.
+Add a small buffer for cut loss, especially when the room has many short wall runs.

 - Pre-plan long runs so you do not end with tiny pieces.